-Juneteenth, or June 19th, is the date that officially recognizes the day in which slaves were freed.
+Juneteenth, or June 19th, is the date that officially recognizes the day on which slaves were freed.
 Although President Abraham Lincoln had issued the Emancipation Proclamation on January 1st, 1863, it took about two and a half years for the news to reach the southern states where there were still enslaved people.
 About 250,000 people were still being used as slaves until Union General Gordon Granger informed the people of Texas that all slaves were free.

-While many members of the Black community have been recognizing and celebrating Juneteenth for decades, it’s only in the last couple years that we began to see legislation to publicly recognize Juneteenth as a holiday.
+While many members of the Black community have been recognizing and celebrating Juneteenth for decades, it’s only in the last couple of years that we began to see legislation to publicly recognize Juneteenth as a holiday.

 Making it a Public Holiday in Montclair

-In the announcement from the township last year, Mayor Spiller said, “Juneteenth is not only a celebration of this momentous period in our history, but also a day that affords us an opportunity to consider how much more needs to be done to ensure true equity and justice for all Americans.
+In an announcement from the township Mayor Spiller said, “Juneteenth is not only a celebration of this momentous period in our history, but also a day that affords us an opportunity to consider how much more needs to be done to ensure true equity and justice for all Americans.
 The need to recognize the challenges we still face as a nation, to confront the systemic racism rooted in so many of our institutions, and to truly live up to the ideals prescribed in the founding documents of this great nation is a call to action that each of us, as Americans, need to answer.”